TSTerminal/TSTerm/README.md

 This implementation's purpose is to provide a proper Open Source (not minified) means of adding features and fixing bugs in the terminal that Zowe relies upon and for general OSS usage.

+## Building this Package

+See Building.md

+## Contributing to this package.

+See Contributing.md